+Gold for IRA investment is becoming increasingly popular as investors look for ways to diversify their portfolios and protect their wealth.
 Much of this waste contains mercury and cyanide, which are used to extract gold from rock.
 The resulting erosion clogs streams and rivers and can eventually contaminate marine ecosystems deep below the mine.
 Exposing the depths of the earth to air and water also causes chemical reactions that produce sulfuric acid, which can seep into drainage systems.
 Air quality is also compromised by gold mining, which releases hundreds of tons of elemental mercury into the air every year.

 Mining has been identified as one of the human activities that can have a negative impact on the quality of the environment.
 As a process that eliminates soil and vegetation and produces burials under waste disposal sites, mining destroys natural ecosystems.
 Therefore, activists see Valentine's Day as an excellent opportunity to educate consumers and crack down on the dirty gold trade.
 Mines must operate wastewater treatment plants to remove cyanide, mercury and other toxins from the water used for mining, and a failure in the treatment plant could also cause catastrophic contamination of the surrounding landscape.